Orange-OpenSource/bagpipe-bgp/README.md

 currently be used for IP VPNs:

-* the MPLSOVSDataplaneDriver can be used on most recent Linux kernels, but requires an OpenVSwitch with suitable MPLS code (OVS 2.4 was tested);
+* the MPLSOVSDataplaneDriver can be used on most recent Linux kernels, but requires an OpenVSwitch with suitable MPLS code (OVS 2.4 with DKMS module was tested);
   this driver can do bare-MPLS or MPLS-over-GRE (but see [Caveats](#caveats) for MPLS-over-GRE);
   for bare MPLS, this driver requires the OVS bridge to be associated with an IP address, and that VRF interfaces be plugged into OVS prior to